Russ-Holloway/CoPA/docs/automated_search_setup.md

 1. Navigating to your Azure Cognitive Search service in the Azure Portal
 2. Checking that the index, indexer, data sources, and skillsets exist
 3. Viewing the indexer execution history to confirm documents were indexed
-4. Testing the search functionality in the Policing Assistant application
+4. Testing the search functionality in the CoPPA application

 ## Troubleshooting